rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/cookbook/ruby.md

 ## Storing timestamps and JSON date strings as Time data types ##

-You can use the `epochtime` and `ISO8601` commands to convert Unix timestamps (in seconds) and JSON date-time strings (which are in ISO 8601 format) to the ReQL time type, in addition to storing native Time objects.
-(RethinkDB does not store Ruby Date or DateTime objects.)
+You can use the `epoch_time` and `iso8601` commands to convert Unix timestamps (in seconds) and JSON date-time strings (which are in ISO 8601 format) to the ReQL time type.
+The ReQL driver will also convert Ruby Time objects into ReQL time, but will not automatically convert Date or DateTime objects.

 ```rb
 the_date = Time.now